 The humanities come into their own in unsettling spaces like these.
 These kinds of places require difficult dialogues, and here the humanities shine.
 It is in discussions like these that we might be able to unburden ourselves of restrictively narrow knowledge systems of techno-science and econo-production.

-The conversations at the conference and the publications in the journals, book series and online community range from the broad and speculative to the microcosmic and empirical.
+The conversations at the conference and the publications in the journals, book series and online network range from the broad and speculative to the microcosmic and empirical.
 Whatever their scope or perspective, the over-riding concern is to redefine the human and mount a case for the humanities.
 At a time when the dominant rationalisms are running a course that seems at times draw humanity towards ends that are less than satisfactory, the disciplines of the humanities reopen fundamental questions of the human—for pragmatic as well as redemptory reasons.